maxnilz/openai-redis-search/README.md

 This is project is forked from https://github.com/RedisVentures/redis-product-search, the major changes are:

+- Fix issues and make the code runable in local
 - Removed unused codes
 - Add OpenAI embeddings from comparison